-I’m working on our travel plans for 2021 and I am trying to decide where the best family vacations with teenagers.
+I’m working on our travel plans for 2023 and I am trying to decide on the best family vacation ideas with teens.
 My teenage children, 14 & 16 are very busy, and we try to travel more to spend quality downtime with them.

-I’ve updated our 2020 and 2021 list for 2022.
+I’ve updated our 2020 and 2021 lists for 2023.
 I know that many family vacations just didn’t happen last year.
 Many of these are great for socially distancing and safe travel.

-For 2022, these are the best family vacations with teenagers that I found.
+For 2022, these are the best family vacation ideas with teens that I found.
 These vacation destinations and activities will get your teenage kids talking to you, get off their cell phones, and create those lasting memories that we all crave.
 Plus, many of these are in the US, or easy to get to North American cities.

 Let’s dive into the best vacations that have an adventure, amazing food, culture, relaxation, and history.